 Much later, after the 1948 elections that established apartheid, Cape Town became racially divided and remained that way until apartheid was officially abolished in 1991.
 In 1994, Cape Town played host to South Africa’s first democratic elections and the city began to move forward towards a more positive future.

 Today, Cape Town’s beautiful beaches, ample hiking opportunities, and numerous attractions make it a top African destination to visit.
 The city has an easy-going vibe, the cultural sights are top-notch, and of course, diverse wildlife and fauna are its biggest lure.
 With so much to see and do, it’s no wonder Cape Town is a bucket-list destination for many travellers.

-Cape Town has incredible biodiversity and boasts many protected areas that are also World Heritage Sites.
-Table Mountain itself contains around 2200 different species of plants, many of which are unique to the area.
+A Cape Town holiday promises incredible biodiversity, with the city boasting many protected areas that are also World Heritage Sites.
+Table Mountain itself contains around 2,200 different species of plants, many of which are unique to the area.
 Cape Town’s incredible species diversity is down to its varied soil types and microclimates, which allow for multiple varied plants to live in relative closeness to each other.
 The city has 19 different endemic vegetation types and countless wildlife species, including dolphins, seals, aardvarks and bats.
 However, due to urban sprawl and population growth, many of these unique ecosystems have been lost over the years.
 The good news is, South Africa’s natural flora and fauna is currently being protected in over 30 nature reserves around the country, including the Table Mountain National Park.

 Cape Town offers amazing holidays throughout the year, and although it technically has four seasons, temperatures are mild all year round.
-So, whichever month you choose to visit Cape Town, you’ll have an incredible African experience.
+So, whichever month you choose to visit Cape Town, there are different holiday packages to suit your interests and you’ll have an incredible African experience.